jxv/jxv.github.io/blog/2017-10-20-Version-You-an-API-for-Great-Good.md

 I want to target 40+ languages officially.
 You can find the <a href="https://github.com/jxv/fluid/blob/master/targets.txt">full list in repo</a>.
 Currently, only a full Haskell implementation exists because it was dogfooded with a <a href="https://www.camp47.com">different project</a>.
-The implementation serves as a nice template, but that still leaves a lot porting ahead.
+The implementation serves as a nice template, but that still leaves a hefty amount of porting ahead.

-On the flip side, it doesn't matter too much.
+On the flip side, the amount doesn't matter too much.
-You can today integrate with servers without an existing client implementation.
+You can integrate with servers without an existing client implementation today.
 It wasn't covered in this post, but the query in transport JSON is actually readable and fairly predictable.
 This was intentional for the client on the outset.
 So even if you downright hate IDLs, you'll never be stuck.